Revisiting Model Stitching In the Foundation Model Era: From Insights To Applications

-VST is \emph{one} concrete instantiation of how VFM stitching insights can be applied.
-The central takeaway is that heterogeneous VFMs can be stitched and fused to exploit complementary knowledge has potential applications across different domains and use cases.
-Potential applications include (1) dynamic VFM selection conditioned on input characteristics, (2) adaptive fusion for varying computational budgets, and (3) multi-task pipelines that require different VFM specializations, all leveraging the same underlying stitchability insight.
+We want to highlight that our findings on VFM stitchability open a fertile space of research questions about knowledge fusion and also indicate potential for practical utility.
+VST is just \emph{one} instantiation of how these insights can be applied.
+The central takeaway is that heterogeneous VFMs can be stitched and fused to exploit complementary knowledge, which has potential applications across different domains and use cases.